 Were it not for the shrieking and some use of tremolo picking in this one.
 This reminds us that the style should be Black Metal.
 But then there is a friggin’ solo in there as well.
 I am amazed.
 Delicious style confusion, if there ever was one.

 And then there is Deflowering the Maidenhead, Displeasuring the Goddess.
 Fast and mean, with most of the work going to the drummer.
 Very good that, much more hard core than the rest.

 Right Wing of the Garden Triptych displays a more club-ready version of Cradle of Filth (if you can call this like that..).
 I do like the Dani’s creepy, black humor displayed in the lyrics department.
 An extract: ‘..This the penalty for lust / Long dreaded, read in scripture / Vain pleasures fed to paint this…‘.
 Good.
 Very good.

 Unfortunately you will also find some fillers in this record – a real pity in a mostly well constructed album.
 I also had the same impression like one of my co-reviewers that less (meaning a lower, better selected number of songs) would have been better.

 Hammer of the Witches is a very complex and varied piece of work!

 But then again, alluring enough to be interesting.
-All in all, the record is typical CoF fare.
+All in all, Hammer of the Witches is typical CoF fare.
 Melodic to a point, but never losing the metal underground.
 A real varied, juicy little piece of red-hot metal.
 Devoid of a definite style, exactly what we expect from Cradle of Filth.
 I like this new production.
-Good work, guys.